dev-grande/investio/README.md

 - **Register Page**
     - On the Register Page component is and form input that takes in your name, username and password.
 On supbmit it calls  that calls the register function of the userService helper.
-- **User Service/User Reducer**
+- **Reducers**
-    - The User Service register function makes a POST call ("users/register") to the Mock Backend to add the user to our stored data
+    - The User Reducer register function calls User Service register function and handles whether the call is a success or error:
-        - A successful POST will trigger the user reducer register function that will update the user to the user list.
-        - An unsuccessful POST call will trigger the alert reducer to send an alert to the root <App> component.
-- **Mock Backend**
         - Upon successful registration, the Browser history path is updated to "/login", which trigers the listener in the root <App> component to switch the current page to the newly updated history path, the Login page so the user can login with their newly made account.
+        - An unsuccessful registration will send and alert to the Alert Reducer, which should trigger and alert message to show in the root <App> component
+    - The Alert Reducer updates an alert in the App component upon update with an error
+- **User Service**
-        - The localStorage is updated with the new user.
+    - The User Service register function fetch call to the backend.
+        - POST call ("users/authenticate") to the backend to add the user to our stored data
+            - If a user with the requested username already exists, then an error is returned which should updated the Alert reducer through the User reducer.
+            - Otherwise the user is added to the database and a success status is returned.

 ---